 b) We may share your personal information with third parties if we are under a duty to disclose or share your personal information in order to comply with any legal obligation, or in order to enforce or apply our agreements with you and the organization you work for, or to protect the rights, property, or safety of us, or our customers.

 c) We also may need to share your personal information with third-party service providers (including contractors and designated agents) so that they can carry out their services.
 The following activities are carried out by third-party service providers, including but not limited to: affiliates; CRM system provider, developers and implementers; data analysis; email marketing system; event venues; IT services; legal advice; learning management systems; printers and mailing houses; payment processing systems; trainers and speakers at events; training partners; webinar platforms and website developers.

 d) We may share your personal information with other entities in our group as part of our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise, and for system maintenance support and hosting of data.

 e) All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information.
 Where third parties process your personal information on our behalf as “data processors” they must do so only on our instructions and where they have agreed to treat the information confidentially and to keep it secure.

-f) We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business where necessary in connection with the purposes which your information was collected for.
+f) We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business where necessary in connection with the purposes for which your information was collected.
 We may also need to share your personal information with a regulator or to otherwise comply with the law.